xpmethod/rikersbot/day-4.md

     - `#RikersForADay` (anything about what it means to go into Rikers for a few hours and then leave)
     - Rikers Relations (as in how the ppl interact on a daily basis)
+- wrap up:
+    - how to stay in touch
+    - how to user RikersBot on the resume when looking for jobs